 The Oxford Dictionary states that a Food Hall is: A large section of a department store, where food is sold.
 As opposed to a food court which is an American term that refers to a large area where food is served and eaten.
-Food Halls have a long a luxurious history in Britain.
-Food halls are upscale and gourmet solution for hungry “foodies” who want to try new things and re-imagined local favourites.
-Although similar to food courts, food halls tend to offer a much more up-scale experience offering artisanal products, Chef recommended products, local delicacies and superior quality food items.
+Food Halls have a long luxurious history in Britain.
+Department store food has never been this good in Canada.

 Selfridges Food Hall

-Newly remodelled and covering the entire ground floor of the store the Food Hall is always on trend with new items and speciality goods from tea to black pizza.
+Newly remodelled and covering the entire ground floor of the store the Food Hall is always on trend with new items and speciality goods from tea to black pizza and fabulous ramen dishes.
 The old Oyster and Champagne Bar has been replaced with the Caviar House and Prunier and a luxury fish counter.

 Harrods Food Hall

-Visiting Harrods Food Hall has been a dream of mine for many years.
-Established in 1834 as a grocery and tea shop in East London today they are located on the Brompton Road.
-Harrods Food Hall, expanded to seven halls and officially unveiled in 1982 by HRH Princess Anne, features the store’s original and restored tiling.
+Visiting Harrods Food Hall has been a dream of mine for many years considered the best food hall London it was established in 1834 as a grocery and tea shop in East London today they are located on Brompton Road.
+Harrods Food Hall expanded to seven halls and was officially unveiled in 1982 by Princess Anne it features the store’s original and restored tiling.

 From patisserie to steak, from chocolate to cheese, it really has it all.
 The presentation is also incredible – there are even sculptures made out of fish!

-Fortnum & Mason
+Fortnum & Masons Food Hall

 Fortnum’s lower ground floor is home to its famous Food Hall which sells a range of items including fresh fruit and vegetables, cheeses, charcuterie and meats, and the 1707 Wine Bar where shoppers can try a bottle of wine from Fortnum’s wine department with dishes made with ingredients from the Food Hall.

-Upstairs, the first floor is home to Fortnum’s demonstration kitchen and The Parlour, which sells ice creams, coffees and sandwiches.Our delicious Yorkshire Moors Grouse, Scottish Girolles and Baronscourt Estate Venison is all to be found here.
+Upstairs, the first floor is home to Fortnum’s demonstration kitchen and The Parlour, which sells ice creams, coffees and sandwiches, delicious Yorkshire Moors Grouse, Scottish Girolles and Baronscourt Estate Venison is all to be found here.